To get started with the Raspberry Pi, here are the things you’ll need for your first Raspberry Pi build.

 USB Wi-Fi dongle

 In the case of a Raspberry Pi model 2B (or earlier), a USB Wi-Fi dongle can be used to connect wirelessly.
 Various USB Wi-Fi dongles are available and most of them should be compatible with the Raspberry Pi.
-Many generic Wi-Fi dongles are available at cheaper prices.
+Many generic Wi-Fi dongles are available at cheaper prices from BangGood.

 Raspberry Pi Kits